SlyDaw/CTF-Writeups-and-Blogs/_posts/2022-06-10-GettingStarted.md

 OS and Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 23.74 seconds
 ```
 We notice that there are 2 open ports: port 80 is running a web server and port 22 is running OpenSSH.
-Lets continue with navigating to the web server, since that may provide us with a larger attack surface.
+Let's continue with navigating to the web server, since that may provide us with a larger attack surface.
 ## Enumerating the Web Server
 First, directly navigate to the server IP from your browser.